Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Profile Update<a name='profile_update'></a>

 This endpoint updates the profile data of a user.
 N.B:Some field updates such as years_of_experience, areas_of_expertise,availability,current_job,technical_skills,mentorship_styles and linkedin_url are only available to mentors and can only be updated by this user type.
-Also fields like areas_of_expertise,mentorship_styles and technical_skills properties must be a list of strings as their request format.
+Also fields like areas_of_expertise,mentorship_styles and technical_skills properties must be a list of strings as their request format. company_size options include ("1-10","11-50","51-200","201-500","501-1000","1001-5000","+5000").

 **Endpoint:**`/user/profile-update/`